Ajmal Shams: Professional Career and Public Service

 Shams worked for about two years as head of the water resources section of the International Organization for Migration (IOM) in Kabul and served briefly as Head of the Engineering Department of the National Solidarity Program in the Ministry of Rural Rehabilitation and Development.

-In 2007, Eng.
-Shams went to United Arab Emirates (UAE) in a senior engineering position where he participated in large-scale infrastructure projects including the Sheikh Zyed Grand Mosque in Abu Dhabi.
+In 2007, Shams went to United Arab Emirates (UAE) in a senior engineering position where he participated in large-scale infrastructure projects including the Sheikh Zyed Grand Mosque in Abu Dhabi.
 In 2009, he returned to Afghanistan and rejoined the Ministry of Rural Development where he served in the reputed National Solidarity Program for about a year.

 In September 2010, Shams joined Ministry of Urban Development as Director of Planning and Policy.
 He was instrumental in negotiating the US Government support for Afghanistan's land reform program.
 On 8 June 2011, the US Government provided $40 million in financial support to the Afghan Government as part of efforts to bring reforms in the land management and administration.
-The aid agreement was signed by Mr. Shams together with the US Ambassador Mr. Karl Eikenberry, the USAID Director, Minister Zakhilwal and Minister Asif Rahimi.
+The aid agreement was signed by Mr. Shams together with the US Ambassador Karl Eikenberry, the USAID Director, Minister Zakhilwal and Minister Asif Rahimi.

 In July 2011, Shams joined as Policy Advisor to the Chairman of the Afghanistan Transition Coordination Commission, Dr. Ashraf Ghani, the current President of the Islamic Republic of Afghanistan.
 Ajmal Shams was appointed as Deputy Minister of the Ministry of Urban Development and Housing by President Ashraf Ghani in December 2016 and served till June 2018.

 Political and Party Affairs

 Shams has been president of Afghanistan Social Democratic Party since October 2005.
 He was elected by the party congress soon after his father's demise.
 Afghanistan Social Democratic Party, since its establishment in 1966, has been struggling peacefully for a developed and progressive Afghanistan within the framework of Afghanistan's national Islamic character.
-The party strongly believes in social justice as part of its economic program.
+The party believes in social justice as part of its economic program.

 Afghanistan Social Democratic Party, which is also well known as Afghan Millat National Progressive Party, was registered by the Afghan Ministry of Justice in 2007.

 During the 2014 Presidential Election, Shams' party supported Ashraf Ghani and actively participated in his campaign efforts.